alimus22/ds_projects/README.md

 # ds_projects
-Collection of data science projects that acts as an introduction to the field.
+Collection of data science projects that act as an introduction to the field.